msteveb/tmake/README.md

 $inputs  - Any files mentioned with -inputs
 $depends - Any files mentioned with -depends, plus any mentioned with -inputs
 $local   - The (relative) directory associated with the rule
+$build   - The (relative) build directory associated with the rule - outputs should go here

 In addition, any variables defined with 'define' (including variants) are available.